 - Not everyone needs to be a Transformational Leader.
 Rather than trying to be a charismatic and inspirational leader who transforms the way things are done, many leaders would be better served by making sure they get the simple things right (like being considerate and providing structure).

 - Your best bet.
 In terms of emphasis, a style of high Consideration accompanied by moderate Structure is probably a safe bet for most leaders.
 Do this simple thing and you will help to maximize your chances of being an effective leader, regardless of whether you are an entry level supervisor or an executive.

-- beyond personality measures in predicting leader effectiveness.
+- Self-reported leadership style adds value beyond personality measures in predicting leader effectiveness.
 Using a psychometrically sound toola to gather this critical piece of data will help you to hire great leaders and identify those in your organization who would benefit from development.

-- use a 360-dgree feedback tool to gather the perceptions of Direct Reports.
+- When evaluating current leaders, use a 360-dgree feedback tool to gather the perceptions of Direct Reports.
 This tool should give them a chance to evaluate how often their leader engages in specific behaviors related to the Consideration and Structure aspects of leadership.

 ¹ Judge, T. A., Piccolo, R. F., & Ilies, R. (2004).
 The forgotten ones?
 The validity of Consideration and Initiating Structure in leadership research.
 Journal of Applied Psychology, 87, 765-780.

 ² Keller, R. T. (2006).
 Transformational Leadership, Initiating Structure, and substitutes for leadership: A longitudinal study of research and development project team performance.
 Journal of Applied Psychology, 91, 202-210.

 ³ Derue, D. S., Nahrgang, J. D., Wellman, N., & Humphrey, S. E. (2011).
 Trait and Behavioral theories of leadership: An integration and meta-analytic test of their relative validity.
 Personnel Psychology, 64, 7-52.